 Visiting the Kinderdijk Windmills

-Three mills are now museum mills, called Museummolens, each with a story on its own.
-One of the museummolens can only be reached by boat.
+Three are now museum mills, called Museummolens, each with a story.
+One of the museum molens can only be reached by boat.
 Watch the multiscreen movie at the ‘Hulpgemaal De Fabriek’ (auxiliary pumping station).
 At the Molenwerkplaats (mill workshop), the operation and maintenance of the windmills are explained.

-It is fascinating to learn how the brilliant Dutch have been controlling the waters for over 1000 years.
+Learning how the brilliant Dutch have controlled the waters for over 1000 years is fascinating.
 Some of these windmills remain operational but are no longer the primary source for water pumping.
 Some windmills are homes where you will find children playing in the yard while their parents work in the garden.
 It spoke both of the simplicity of life and the preservation of history.
 There is also courage reflected as they are always at the mercy of mother nature while trusting the system built to protect them.
 The setting is quite beautiful and serene.

 What we enjoyed the most was wandering around the paths.
-It was tons of fun to photograph the windmills and the surrounding landscape from various angles.
+Photographing the windmills and the surrounding landscape from various angles was tons of fun.
 This is farmland which means lots of animals and fields of crops.
-Like most places in Europe, many friendly cats will greet you along your path.
+Like most European places, many friendly cats will greet you along your path.

-It would have been a blast to rent a bike if we had more time.
+Renting a bike would have been a blast if we had more time.
 The windmills area is quite large, and no cars can not enter.
-It would take quite a while to walk it all, but so worth it as well.
+It would take quite a while to walk it all, but so worth it.

 Opening hours vary by season.
 Check the official site for up-to-date information.

 Activities in the area

 - Want to fit right in, bike the area of the Kinderdijk Windmills.
 You can rent bikes in Kinderdijk or rent from Rotterdam and cycle in.
 Kinderdijk is easily accessible by bicycle from nearby cities such as Gouda, Dordrecht, and Rotterdam.